edertone/TurboCommons/README.md

 - Php: A phar file containing all you need to start using the library

+### Coming soon

+The official site turbocommons.org is under development.
+Here you'll find examples, tutorials, and tons of documentation for all the library classes and methods.
+Stay tuned!

 ### Support or Contact
 We will be really pleased to receive any help, support and comments!